talkkonnect/talkkonnect/docs/functionality.md

 You can use an external microphone with push buttons (up/down) or rotary encoder for Channel navigation for a mobile transceiver like experience.
 Using a rotary encoder makes talkkonnect very usable with minimal user interface.

 Currently talKKonnect works with 4×20 Hitachi [HD44780](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) LCD screen in parallel mode.
 Other screens like 0.96" and 1.3" [OLED](https://learn.adafruit.com/adafruit-oled-displays-for-raspberry-pi) with I2C interface is also currently supported.
 Currently for SPI only seven segment displays are supported using MAX7219 chip.

+The new version of talKKonnect also supports a DSI 7 inch screen, which presents a graphical user interface on the hardware appliance itself.
+This gives a far larger and richer display than the 4×20 character LCD, showing the live state of the client on the device rather than on a remote browser.

 Low cost Class-D audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.